Isha240886/AVIOTHIC-2.O_Novexa-/README.md

 The project highligts a probelm statement reagrding the gap between theoretical knowlegde and practical Application in today's education system

 **DESCRIPTION OF PROBLEM**

-1.**focus on Theory :** Today's students are primarily seeking Theoryor syllabus- based knowledge desinged for scoring marks in school, college or competive exams.
+1.**focus on Theory :** Today's students are primarily seeking Theory syllabus- based knowledge desinged for scoring marks in school, college or competive exams.

 2.**Lack of practical application training :** Students are not taught how leraned knowledge applies in the real world.